stealth/opmsg/README.md

 (RFC 5639).
 The NIST curve `secp521r1` may also be used as a fallback if your libcrypto is outdated, but its recommended to use the brainpool curves which dont keep any secrets about how their group parameters were selected.
+Also see the chapter about cross-domain ECDH down below.

 Persona linking